What is a Good Rental Yield?

 However, while they are important, rental yields aren’t the be-all and end-all of a buy to let investment.
 The best investment strategies don’t just focus on yields, but also factor in other elements like capital appreciation and tenant demand.
 Imagine you purchase a property with a rental yield of 8 per cent.
 This is all well and good, but when you look at the postcode of the property, predictions show no signs of house price growth for the future.
 You also struggle to find suitable tenants for the property, leaving you victim to a loss of rental income.
 Without investigating levels of demand and potential capital growth for the property, you won’t feel the full benefit of the investment, no matter how high the rental yield.

-How do you calculate yield on rental property?
+How to Calculate Yield: How do you calculate Yield on Rental Property?

 If you already own a buy to let property and don’t know your current yield, calculating rental yield may be easier to do as you will already know how much you generate in rental income per month and can work out an accurate yearly figure.
-To find out the rental yield of a property you haven’t yet purchased, there are different things you can do.
+If you want to know how to calculate yield for a property you haven’t yet purchased, there are different things you can do.
 Many property investment companies state the potential rental yields of the property they’re advertising, while some will simply advertise an estimated rental value for the property.
 If this information is unavailable, try researching average rental yields for the area that the property is based in.
 You could also look at the current rental price for a select number of similar properties in the area, dividing the yearly figure by the house price.

 What’s the difference between gross rental yield and net rental yield?